jigish/slate/README.md

 **NEW:** You may now use a ".slate.js" file to configure slate using JavaScript.
 This allows for much more complex and dynamic configurations than the normal slate configuration style below.
 You can check out the documentation for this [here](https://github.com/jigish/slate/wiki/JavaScript-Configs).

 Slate is configured using a ".slate" file in the current user's home directory.
 Configuration is loaded upon running Slate.
-You can also re-load the config using the "Load Config" menu option on the status menu (use this at your own risk.
-It is better to simply restart Slate).
+You can also re-load the config using the "Relaunch and Load Config" menu option on the status menu.

 **Note:** If no ".slate" file exists in the current user's home directory, the [default config file](https://github.com/jigish/slate/blob/master/Slate/default.slate) will be used.